 Mid-September, a team of Women on Wings worked with Avani on how it can get more business out of the new natural dyes plant.
 Helene van Zutphen, expert at Women on Wings: “We had a three-day workshop with Avani’s founder Rashmi and team members Raju, Rajnish and Prachi.
-They have a good operating handicraft business.
+They have a good handicraft business.
 But they produce and sell more than scarves: natural dyes, soap nuts, toys, etc..
 Using the CANVAS business model we specifically identified the market opportunities for their natural dyes, like textile manufacturers.”

 Avani was established by founders Rashmi Bharti and Rajnish Jain.
 Their dream is to leave the earth a little more beautiful than they found it.
 At their campus in the Himalayas they have a zero waste cycle.
 Avani was initially founded to provide a small source of income in two mountain villages, selling handcrafted products of local women like scarves and shawls.
 Today about 1,500 women in more than 60 villages are part of Avani’s Earthcraft cooperative and earn a regular income.